ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - Flexible search capabilities

 This robust architecture makes QuickNotes not just a simple note-taking plugin, but a powerful productivity tool that seamlessly integrates with PowerToys Run.

+For more detailed implementation information, see the [IMPLEMENTATION_SUMMARY.md](docs/IMPLEMENTATION_SUMMARY.md) file.

 ---